 The Authorized Participants will deliver only cash to create Shares and will receive only cash when redeeming Shares.
-Further, Authorized Participants will not directly or indirectly purchase, hold, deliver, or receive ETH as part of the creation or redemption process or otherwise direct the Trust or a third party with respect to purchasing, holding, delivering, or receiving ETH as part of the creation or redemption process.
+Further, Authorized Participants will not directly or indirectly purchase, hold, deliver, or receive Ether as part of the creation or redemption process or otherwise direct the Trust or a third party with respect to purchasing, holding, delivering, or receiving Ether as part of the creation or redemption process.

-The Trust will create Shares by receiving ETH from a third party that is not the Authorized Participant and the Trust, or an affiliate of the Trust (and in any event not the Authorized Participant), is responsible for selecting the third party to deliver the ETH.
-Further, the third party will not be acting as an agent of the Authorized Participant with respect to the delivery of the ETH to the Trust or acting at the direction of the Authorized Participant with respect to the delivery of the ETH to the Trust.
-The Trust will redeem Shares by delivering ETH to a third party that is not the Authorized Participant and the Trust, or an affiliate of the Trust (and in any event not the Authorized Participant), is responsible for selecting the third party to receive the ETH.
-Further, the third party will not be acting as an agent of the Authorized Participant with respect to the receipt of the ETH from the Trust or acting at the direction of the Authorized Participant with respect to the receipt of the ETH from the Trust.
+The Trust will create Shares by receiving Ether from a third party that is not the Authorized Participant and the Trust, or an affiliate of the Trust (and in any event not the Authorized Participant), is responsible for selecting the third party to deliver the Ether.
+Further, the third party will not be acting as an agent of the Authorized Participant with respect to the delivery of the Ether to the Trust or acting at the direction of the Authorized Participant with respect to the delivering Ether to a third party that is not the Authorized Participant and the Trust, or an affiliate of the Trust (and in any event not the Authorized Participant and the Trust, or an affiliate of the Trust (and in any event not the Authorized Participant), is responsible for selecting the third party to receive the Ether.
+Further, the third party will not be acting as an agent of the Authorized Participant with respect to the third party to receive the Ether.
+Further, the third party will not be acting as an agent of the Authorized Participant with respect to the third party will not be acting as an agent of the Authorized Participant with respect to the third party will not be acting as an agent of the Authorized Participant with respect to the third party will not be acting as an agent of the Authorized Participant with respect to the trust or acting at the direction of the Authorized Participant with respect to the trust or acting at the direction of the Authorized Participant with respect to the receipt of the Ether from the Trust.

-Cash Orders are made through the participation of a Liquidity Provider who obtains or receives ETH in exchange for cash, and are facilitated by the Transfer Agent and Grayscale Investments, LLC, acting in its capacity as the Liquidity Engager.
+Cash Orders are made through the participation of a Liquidity Provider57 who obtains or receives Ether in exchange for cash, and are facilitated by the Transfer Agent and Grayscale Investments, LLC, acting in its capacity as the Liquidity Engager.
 Liquidity Providers are not party to the Participant Agreements and are engaged separately by the Liquidity Engager.

-According to the Registration Statement, the Trust creates Baskets (as described below) of Shares only upon receipt of ETH and redeems Shares only by distributing ETH.
+According to the Registration Statement, the Trust creates Baskets (as described below) of Shares only upon receipt of Ether and redeems Shares only by distributing Ether.
 "Authorized Participants" are the only persons that may place orders to create and redeem Baskets.
-Each Authorized Participant must (i) be a registered broker-dealer and (ii) enter into an agreement with the Sponsor and Transfer Agent that provides the procedures for the creation and redemption of Baskets and for the delivery of ETH required for the creation and redemption of Baskets via a Liquidity Provider (each, a "Participant Agreement").
-An Authorized Participant may act for its own account or as agent for broker-dealers, custodians and other securities market participants that wish to
+Each Authorized Participant must (i) be a registered broker-dealer and (ii) enter into an agreement with the Sponsor and Transfer Agent that provides the procedures for the creation and redemption of Baskets via a Liquidity Provider (each, a "Participant Agreement").
+An Authorized Participant may act for its own account or as agent for broker-dealers, custodians and other securities market participants that wish to create or redeem Baskets.
+Shareholders who are not Authorized Participant.